Sermons

 28 July 2019

 In our Gospel reading today we have Luke’s version of the Lord’s Prayer which Jesus gave to his disciples to teach them how to pray.
-It’s a little bit different to Matthew’s version which is a fuller account and which we have come to know as we pray the Lord’s Prayer.
-I thought perhaps we… Read more
+It’s a little bit different… Read more

 YEar C – 6th Sunday after Pentecost – Sibling rivalry